 3. Methodology

 Often, multiple issues affect your stakeholders.
 These include social, health and safety, environmental, economic, security and more.
-It’s important that you divide these down into sub-categories to ensure an extra level of clarification.
+You must divide these down into sub-categories to ensure an extra level of clarification.
 For example:

 Economic – stock market, employment